3 Days In the North Cascades National Park: A Perfect Itinerary.

 Sunset Hike: Goat Peak Lookout

-If the hike feels too challenging after a long day, along the forest road there are a few spots where you pull off, sit and enjoy the sunset without the hike.
+- If the hike feels too challenging after a long day, you can stop at several spots along the forest road to sit and enjoy the sunset without the full hike.

 Sunset Drive: Slate Peak Lookout